Johnson County War: Background

-Conflict over land was a common occurrence in the development of the American West, but was particularly prevalent during the late 19th century, when large portions of the West were being settled by new immigrants for the first time through the Homestead Acts.
-It is a period that one historian, Richard Maxwell Brown, has called the "Western Civil War of Incorporation", of which the Johnson County War was a part.
+Conflict over land was a common occurrence in the development of the American West, but became particularly prevalent when large portions of it were settled by new immigrants for the first time through the Homestead Acts.
+It is a period that one historian, Richard Maxwell Brown, has called the "Western Civil War of Incorporation", which the Johnson County War was a part of.
+According to him, this period lasted from the 1850s to the First World War, pitting powerful corporations and government-affiliated individuals who sought to incorporate the frontier into the market, against modest and independent groups such as Anglo-American homesteaders, Native Americans, and Hispanic settlers, resulting in violent conflicts such as the Indian wars and the range wars.
+This contributed to the West's reputation for violence.

 In the early days of Wyoming, most of the land was in public domain, which was open to stock raising as an open range and farmlands for homesteading.
 Large numbers of cattle were turned loose on the open range by ranches.
 Each spring, round-ups were held to separate the cattle belonging to different ranchers.
 Before a round-up, an orphan or stray calf was sometimes surreptitiously branded, which was the common way to identify the cow's owners.
 However, as more and more homesteaders called "nesters" and "grangers" moved into Wyoming, competition for land and water soon enveloped the state, and the large cattle companies, also known as “cattle barons”, reacted by monopolizing large areas of the open range, preventing homesteaders from using it.
-The often uneasy relationship between the wealthier ranchers and smaller settlers of relatively modest means steadily aggravated after the harsh winter of 1886–1887, when a series of blizzards and temperatures of -40 to -50 F, followed by an extremely hot and dry summer, ravaged the frontier.
-Thousands of cattle were lost in the calamity.
+The often uneasy relationship between the wealthier ranchers and smaller settlers became steadily aggravated when the Wyoming legislature submitted the Maverick Act in 1884, which stated that all unbranded cattle in the open range automatically belonged to the large ranchers.

-To protect whatever livestock survived, the cattle barons reacted with a catch-all allegation of rustling against their competition.
-Hostilities worsened when the Wyoming legislature passed the Maverick Act, which stated that all unbranded cattle in the open range automatically belonged to the large ranchers.
-The cattle barons also held a firm grip on Wyoming's stock interests by limiting the number of small ranchers and grangers who could participate, including in the annual round-ups.
+Hostilities worsened after the harsh winter of 1886–1887, when a series of blizzards and temperatures of -40 to -50 F, followed by an extremely hot and dry summer, ravaged the frontier.
+Thousands of cattle were lost in the calamity, forcing the surviving cattle barons to cut wages and lay-off many of their cowboys.
+In turn, these cowboys filed for homestead, further increasing competition.
+To protect whatever livestock remained, the cattle barons reacted with a catch-all allegation of rustling against their competition.
+The cattle barons also held a firm grip on Wyoming's stock interests by limiting the number of grangers who could participate, including in the annual round-ups.
 They also forbade their employees from owning cattle for fear of additional competition, and they threatened anyone they suspected to be rustlers.
 Although at a financial disadvantage, the homesteaders outnumbered the cattle barons significantly, and they tried to use this to win court cases by participating in the jury.
 However, records showed that they were still not successful.